isc-projects/kea/doc/guide/api.rst

 The returned response contains a list of maps.
 Each map contains a global parameter name/value pair.
-The value may be a JSON string, integer, real or boolean.
-The metadata is appended to each parameter and it provides database specific information associated with the returned objects.
+The value may be a JSON string, integer, real, or boolean.
+The metadata is appended to each parameter and provides database-specific information associated with the returned objects.

 .. _reference-remote-global-parameter4-set: